 I had no idea what I would be doing, but I wanted to meet other people who shared my interests, support a great charity, and see my favourite riders up close.

 I just turned up with an open mind and have loved being a part of the event ever since.

-What is it about the work two wheels support that appeals to you and why?
+What is it about the work Two Wheels support that appeals to you and why?

 The charity’s work is incredible – providing motorcycles, and the means of keeping them on the road, as a way to increase access to healthcare in parts of Africa.
-Because of them healthcare workers have become more mobile and can provide care in areas that were previously inaccessible.
+Because of them health workers have become more mobile and can provide care in areas that were previously inaccessible.

 We have access to great healthcare here in the UK, and perhaps take it for granted.
 Finding out about how Two Wheels has improved the lives of so many is heartening.

 My obsession with motorcycles started when my brother was given an Evel Knievel toy for Christmas, which I promptly pinched!
 My family weren’t into bikes and despaired of me watching everything motorcycle-related on TV from ‘Junior Kickstart’ to the ‘Look Back’ adverts.

 I got my bike licence in the 1990s and my late Dad bought me a 1968 Lambretta which had a Stage 4-tuned engine fitted.
 Being five-foot-one I always thought I was too small for a big bike and it was only after seeing Dani Pedrosa ride in MotoGP that I finally got the courage to get my first big bike, a Ducati Monster.